USP-Python/USP-Python.github.io/docs/04-basics.md

 output = readcsv("numbers.csv")

-#Notice you don't need to know how the function works to use it.
+# Notice you don't need to know how the function works to use it.
 You only need to know what to input, and what it does, which is read off a csv file such that:
-#output = [[1,2,3,4],[5,6,7,8],[2,3,4,5] ... ]
+# output = [ [1,2,3,4], [5,6,7,8], [2,3,4,5], ... ]
 ```

 We can use the predefined sum() and max() function in python to find the sum of values in a list.
 So, we can write a function that takes in this input and finds the maximum value out of all the data.